PatrickVuscan/LBC-Frontend/iteration-02-review.md

 iii) We want to set up integration and end-to-end tests.
 - ???

-iv) We could update the README.md file as we improved our feature to avoid a last minute README.md write-up marathon.
+iv) We could update the README.md file as we improved our features, rather than waiting until the D3 deadline to update it.
-- ???
+- This will spare our team from having to scramble to assemble a README.md file.
+- It's useful to document the feature while it's still fresh in your mind.

+v) We could add more appropriate linter checks.
+- We could add more linter checks, like max statements per line, max nested callbacks, or simplifying boolean expressions.
+- We could also remove any linter checks that flag unreasonable prescriptive style guildelines.

 ## Product - Review